+Auditor's independence

-Auditor's independence Staples Rodway was paid fees for other services (comprises taxation compliance services) totaling \$48k.
+There is no relationship between the auditors and the company or any related person that could compromise the independence of the auditors.
+In addition to the audit, Baker Tilly Staples Rodway was paid fees for other services (comprises taxation compliance services and other assurance services) totaling \$26k.

+BOARD COMMITTEES

+Audit Committee:

-BOARD COMMITTEES Audit Committee: The role of the audit committee is to assist the board in carrying out its responsibilities under the Companies Act 1993 and the Financial Markets Conduct Act 2013, regarding accounting practices, policies and controls relative to the company's financial position and make appropriate enquiry into the audits of the company's financial statements.
+The role of the audit committee is to assist the board in carrying out its responsibilities under the Companies Act 1993 and the Financial Markets Conduct Act 2013, regarding accounting practices, policies and controls relative to the company's financial position and make appropriate enquiry into the audits of the company's financial statements.
 This responsibility includes providing the Board with additional assurance about the quality and reliability of the financial information issued publicly by the company.
-This committee compromises of three company directors at 31 March 2020 of which two are independent.
-Remuneration Committee: The Remuneration Committee comprises the non-executive directors.
+This committee compromises of three company directors at 31 March 2021 of which two are independent.

+Remuneration

+Committee:

+The Remuneration Committee comprises the non-executive directors.
 This committee meets annually to determine and approve the remuneration of the Managing Director and selected key executives.

+Lending and Credit Committee:

+Historically the Lending Committee has comprised the full board who review the findings of the Asset Quality committee, a committee chaired by the CFO and comprising the Head of lending, Head of collections and the Managing Director.
+Effective 1 April 2021 the board have established a separate board lending subcommittee that will address these issues and report back to the full board as required.
+This committee will meet twice a year.

+Audit and Risk

+Management

+Committee:

-Lending and Credit Committee: The Lending Committee reviews the lending and credit performance policies of the company.
-This committee meets twice a year.
-Audit and Risk Management Committee: The Audit and Risk Management Committee oversees the insurance financial reporting, internal and external audits, the appointment of the approved auditor and approved actuary and assist the board in providing an objective, non-executive review of the effectiveness of the insurer's financial reporting and risk management and control processes.
-This committee meets twice a year.
-Managing risk The Board has overall responsibility for the company's system of risk management and internal control and has procedures in place, i.e. Risk Management Program to provide effective control of the management and reporting structure.
-Part of this function is covered by the Lending and Credit Committee.
+The Audit and Risk Management Committee oversees the insurance financial reporting, internal and external audits, the appointment of the approved auditor and approved actuary and assist the board in providing an objective, non-executive review of the effectiveness of the insurer's financial reporting and risk management and control processes.
+This committee and the Audit Committee was merged.

+Managing risk

+The Board has overall responsibility for the company's system of risk management and internal control and has procedures in place, i.e. Risk Management Program to provide effective control of the management and reporting structure.

 The financial statements are prepared with full supporting schedules providing analysis of all risk areas on a monthly basis.
 As set out above, the Board meets at least once every 2 months (excluding December and January) to formally review these reports and receive appropriate explanations from management.

 All capital expenditure is controlled and monitored under a structured framework.

 The Board maintains an overall view of the risk profile of the company and is responsible for the overall risk assessment processes.